When I was growing up my mother often said to me: just be yourself.

 I found a great therapist who helped me start to peel off my people-pleasing mask.

 It was there that I finally found my “tribe” – a group of like-minded individuals who made me feel safe.
-Like I’d finally come home.

 To peel off more layers of my false self.
-To finally get in touch with my true essence.
+And finally get in touch with my true essence.
 The me I’d always been.
-But had just forgotten.
+But had hidden or forgotten.

 It was incredibly freeing.
 The real me stepped up and out.